Offline Feature in Cloud Application Studio

-Idea is to have a mechanism which will update the metadata of business object with offline secondary sync details (whether a given business object has to be sync or not).
+The idea is to have a mechanism that will update the metadata of business object with offline secondary sync details (whether a given business object has to be sync or not).

 4. Offline script files for an offline enabled extension object.

-This is a two file concept.
-Offline ABSL script is a different file than the online ABSL.
-Only offline relevant artefacts are supported in offline BO’s, Offline Custom Libraries, Offline enabled SAP Libraries etc.
+This is a two-file concept.
+The offline ABSL script is a different file than the online ABSL.
+Only offline relevant artifacts are supported in offline BO’s, Offline Custom Libraries, Offline enabled SAP Libraries, etc.

 Note: If you want to include standard fields that are not available in offline mode, you may raise an incident or add an entry in the influence portal.